-Will the Easter Bunny be making a stop at your house this weekend?
+Will the Easter Bunny be making a stop at your house?
 Here are some tips for keeping your pets safe amid baskets full of candy and springtime treats.
 Candy toxicity and other seasonal poisonings spike in veterinary hospitals around Easter.
 Some items which are perfectly safe for human consumption are highly toxic for pets.
-Protect your pets by avoiding these 5 common holiday goodies and click on the links to… Read More
+Protect your pets by avoiding these 5 common holiday goodies and click on the links to get more… Read More

 If you use essential oils in your home, be careful with your pets, especially your cats.
 Avoid applying it to their skin and take measures to insure your cats can easily avoid diffused oils at their will, and never allow ingestion of oils.